boon-teck/Snakey/README.md

 To create a working snake game with scores

 # Things left to do
-Add snake body (i think it can be done with an array but not sure how to go about it yet.
-Possibly unshift the food x and y axis into the array)
+Add end game logic.

+Add logic for going through walls.
+(I think is a better challenge than dying when reaching the wall.)

 Add score functionality.

+Add

+Add start screen.
+(Single player/Multiplayer(if added)).

+Add end screen.
+(Play again)

 Add more features.

 # Things fixed since first commit.
 Fixed window scrolling when clicking arrow down and arrow up button.
+(2nd commit) Added snake body.
+(3rd commit)

 # Might be added features
 Guards for food to prevent Snakey from stealing?